metrico/qryn-docs/docs/cloud/env.md

 | QRYN_LOG_SETTINGS_MAX_AGE_DAYS | 7 | Retention in Days for log data |
 | QRYN_LOG_SETTINGS_ROTATION_HOURS | 24 | Rotation Interval in Hours for log data |

+?> The license is added without quotes.
+QRYNCLOUD_LICENSE=XXXXXX-XXXXXX-XXXXX

 #### ** qryn-writer **
 <a id=writer name=writer></a>